BYLAWS OF MOUNTAIN VIEW COUNTRY CLUB, INC.

 Section 6: Vacancies

-Should a vacancy occur in the office of President, Vice President or Treasurer, this vacancy shall be filled by the Board and may be filled at any duly called meeting of the Board, provided that the call for the meeting shall state the election of one of these officers is the purpose, or one of the purposes of the meeting, and provided also that at least one week’s notice be given to the Directors of any meeting called for this purpose.
+Should a vacancy occur in the office of President, Vice President or Treasurer, this vacancy shall be filled by the Board and may be filled at any duly called meeting of the Board, provided that the call for the meeting shall state the election of one of these officers is the purpose or one of the purposes of the meeting, and provided also that at least one week’s notice shall be given to the Directors of any meeting called for this purpose.

 Section 7: Secretary of the Club

 A vacancy in the office of Secretary may be filled by the Board, and the person so elected shall serve the unexpired term of the predecessor, and until a successor is elected and qualified.
 If a vacancy in the office occurs at a time when, in the judgment of the President of the Club, it is not feasible to call a meeting of the Board, a Secretary may be appointed by the President.
 This appointment must be confirmed, or confirmation of the appointment must be refused, by the Board, either by approval of a majority of the Board, in writing or by e-mail or fax, or at the next regular or duly called special meeting of the Board.
 It shall be the duty of the Board or the President, according to circumstances, to see that the office of Secretary is not vacant for a period exceeding six months.
-The Secretary of the corporation shall be a resident of the State of Vermont, and shall maintain whatever records and books are required to be kept in the place where the principal office of the Club is located, or at the legal residence, office, or place of business of the Secretary.
+The Secretary of the Club shall be a resident of the State of Vermont, and shall maintain whatever records and books are required to be kept in the place where the principal office of the Club is located, or at the legal residence, office, or place of business of the Secretary.

 The Secretary shall serve notice of all meetings of the stockholders of the Club.
 The minutes of such meetings shall be open at all reasonable times for the inspection of any stockholder.